 Relevance of non-coding variants in disease susceptibility

-Approximately 88% of all GWAS associations map within non-coding regions, withonly the remaining 12% comprising non-synonymous coding mutations impacting the protein function (Welter et al. 2013).
+Approximately 88% of all GWAS associations map within non-coding regions (Welter et al. 2013).
 Psoriasis exome association studies in Chinese and Caucasian populations have increased the number of coding variants with putative effects on the protein structure (Tang et al. 2014; Zuo et al. 2015; Dand et al. 2017).
 These studies have confirmed some previously identified missense associations in CARD14 and ERAP1, revealed new common coding variants at these previously associated loci and identified rare protective missense changes, for example in the TYK2 gene(Tang et al. 2014; Dand et al. 2017).
 Nevertheless, results from extensive exome studies suggest that non-synonymous SNPs have a limited contribution to the overall genetic risk of psoriasis compared to non-coding variants (Tang et al. 2014).

 The association of non-coding variants with disease can be explained by their ability to regulate gene expression in a cell and context specific manner (Fairfax et al. 2012).
 These variants can be located in different regulatory elements, including enhancer, silencers, promoters and the 5’ and 3’ untranslated region (UTR) of genes (Ward and biotechnology 2012).
 Non-coding GWAS variants can alter the expression of target genes through different mechanisms including changes in chromatin accessibility, histone modifications, protein